mdraminski/CytoMeth/README.md

 - input_path - defines path to input fastq R1/R2 files, all samples existing in this directory will be processed in batch process.
 - results_path - the path to keep all temporary and result files.
 - anaconda_bin_path - path to conda and conda packages.
 This parameter is retrieved from 'conda.info' file and it is commented out by default.
 If you want to specify specific path to conda/bin directory uncommend it and define.
 This parameter overwrites the setting from 'conda.info' file.
+- ref_data_path - defines path to the reference data
 - ref_data_sequence_file - additional control sequence file (see Input files section) by default it is set on 'hg38_phage.fa'.
 - ref_data_intervals_file - panel file (see Input files section)  by default it is set on SeqCap_EPI_CpGiant_hg38_custom_liftOver_phage.bed'
 - ref_control_sequence_name - name of control sequence (by default phage sequence)